 Cost

 ITSM integration solutions can vary in price.
-They can be pay-per-user, pay-as-you-go, pay-per-syncs, or have a flat price rate.
-So consider your budget when choosing one.
+They can be pay-per-user, pay-as-you-go, pay-per-sync, or have a flat price rate.
+So, consider your budget when choosing one.
 Also factor in any ongoing costs such as maintenance and support fees, as well as potential savings from increased efficiency and productivity.

 At this point, I would like to introduce Exalate, an ITSM integration solution that could be a great fit for the considerations I just told you about.